24 April 2026

 What Is the CBK Rate and Why Does It Matter?

-The CBR is the single most important number in Kenyan finance.
-It influences your mortgage rate, your personal loan rate, your savings account returns, and the yields on Treasury Bills and bonds.
+The CBR is the single most important number in Kenyan personal finance.
+It influences your mortgage rate, your personal loan rate, your savings account returns, and the yields on Treasury Bills and government bonds.
+When it moves, everything downstream moves with it — eventually.

 What Happened at the April 8, 2026 MPC Meeting